linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️

-Certainly!
-Below is the complete guide on how to integrate Pushbullet (email verification) and Twilio (OTP verification via SMS or Voice) for SSH login authentication.
-The user will be prompted to select between these two authentication methods when they log in via SSH.
+Sure!
+Below is the complete guide with the same logic as before, but with predefined email parameters and other necessary adjustments:

 ---

 ### **1. Required Packages Installation**

-Before implementing the scripts, make sure the necessary packages and dependencies are installed:
+Before implementing the scripts, ensure that all required packages and dependencies are installed:

 ```bash
 # Install MongoDB (if not already installed)